How does it work?

 What is the right of access?

-The right of access, commonly referred to as subject access, gives individuals the right to obtain a copy of their personal data, as well as other supplementary information.
-It helps individuals to understand how and why you are using their data, and check you are doing it lawfully.
+The right of access, commonly referred to as subject access, gives individuals the right to obtain their personal data.
+It helps individuals to understand how and why we are using their data, and check we are doing so lawfully.

 How do we recognise a subject access request (SAR)?